 Columbia Association’s Open Space Management team plans, develops, manages and maintains Columbia’s impressive green spaces.
 In addition, some villages have an Open Space Committee, made up of community volunteers, who assist CA in managing the appearance of the village’s open spaces.

 Residents can help protect the open space.
 If you see downed or hazardous trees, vandalism or illegal dumping, or notice facilities that need attention, contact the open space office at 410-312-6330.

 CA’s Open Space Management Office is located at 9450 Gerwig Lane.
 It is open on these days and hours:

 - Beginning March 2, 2020: Monday-Friday from 8:30am-5pm

 Exploring Columbia on Foot

-“Exploring Columbia on Foot” will once again be led by award-winning environmental author Ned Tillman, who will guide discussions on the nature, history, and future of these wonderful outdoor settings, including the plans for them and challenges they may face in the near future.
+“Exploring Columbia on Foot” will be led by award-winning environmental author Ned Tillman, who will guide discussions on the nature, history, and future of these wonderful outdoor settings, including the plans for them and challenges they may face in the near future.
 Each walk will be about two miles long, with four to five stops along the way.

 The walks will be held on nine Thursdays and two Saturdays from April through November.
-Click here for the full schedule.

 Tot Lot Renovations